-The AD977x family of dual DACs is well suited to driving the I and Q vector controls of the AD8340.
-While these inputs can in general be driven by any DAC, the differential outputs and bias level of the ADI TxDAC\ family allows for a direct connection between DAC and modulator.
+The AD977x family of dual DACs is well suited for driving the I and Q vector controls of the AD8340.
+While these inputs can in general be driven by any DAC, the differential outputs and bias level of the Analog Devices TxDAC family allow for a direct connection between DAC and modulator.

-The AD977x family of dual DACs have differential current outputs.
+The AD977x family of dual DACs has differential current outputs.
 The full-scale current is user programmable and is usually set to 20 mA, that is, each output swings from 0 mA to 20 mA.

 The basic interface between the AD9777 DAC outputs and the AD8340 I and Q inputs is shown in Figure 33.
-The Resistors R1 and R2 set the dc bias level according to the equation:
+The resistors R1 and R2 set the dc bias level according to the equation: